tosca07/picochess/README.md

 Use localhost:8080 in your browser to open the web page.
 If you are running on another machine replace localhost with the ip address of your Pi4.

 Additional scripts you might find useful:
-- install-dgtpi-clock.sh, run this on DGT3000 Dgt Pi clock hardware, installs dgtpi service
+- install-dgtpi-clock.sh, run this on DGT3000 Dgt Pi clock hardware, it installs the dgtpi service
-- connect-dgt-on-debian.sh, needed on Debian laptops to connect them to a Bluetooth DGT e-board
+- connect-dgt-on-debian.sh, needed on Debian laptops to connect to a Bluetooth DGT e-board

 How to add more engines?
 In the repo there are only Stockfish and LC0 examples.
 To add an engine you need: